netgen/javascript-cookie-control/README.md

 | `onAccept(instance)` | function | | Function that gets executed on cookie accept button.
 Function has one argument, instance of the plugin |

-Parameters for each `options` object:
+Parameters for each `optionalCookies` object:

 | Parameter | Type | Default value | Description |
 | :--- | :--- | :--- | :--- |